Court Orders Striking Kenya Airways Pilots Back To Work - UrduPoint

 In a statement released Tuesday evening, the airline's CEO Allan Kilavuka said: "We commit to complying with the Court's directions."
 The carrier had earlier said that the strike had forced it to cancel most of its flights but Kilavuka vowed that the airline would "do everything possible to return to normalcy in the shortest time".

-The dispute has added to the challenges facing Kenya's recently elected government, with Transport Minister Kipchumba Murkomen on Sunday threatening the pilots with disciplinary action unless they returned to work.
+The dispute has added to the challenges facing Kenya's recently elected government, with Murkomen on Sunday threatening the pilots with disciplinary action unless they returned to work.

 Mwaure had summoned KALPA officials to appear in court on Tuesday for disobeying last week's injunction against the strike.